una-auxme/paf/doc/03_research/Leaderboard-2/submission.md

 ## General Information

 A complete guide can be found [here](https://leaderboard.carla.org/submit/).
-For the submission a special Dockerfile was created: ```Dockerfile_Submission```.
-This file contains the complete Dockerfile with all necessary settings.
+For the submission we used the `make_docker.sh`.
+This file creates a docker image suitable for the submission.
+The prerequisites are shown below.

 Submissions can be seen [here](https://eval.ai/web/challenges/challenge-page/2098/my-submission).

 ### Environment variables

+To use the script you need to download the leaderboard, scenario runner, carla ros bridge and carla python API.
-For the submission you need to set the following environment variables:
+Then you need to set the following environment variables:

 * ```${CARLA_ROOT}```: Leads to the carla root directory
 * ```${SCENARIO_RUNNER_ROOT}```: Szenario runner root directory
+* `${CARLA_ROS_BRIDGE_ROOT`: Root folder from carla ros bridge
 * ```${LEADERBOARD_ROOT}```: Leaderboard root directory
 * ```${TEAM_CODE_ROOT}```: Our agent code root directory (```/workspace/code```)
 * ```${ROS_DISTRO}```: Used ROS distribution (```noetic```)

+The script copies all directories in a temporary folder and creates the image with a template Dockerfile.
+As we use ros our template file is `Dockerfile.ros`.
+Both the template file and the script are located in the leaderboard folder under `${LEADERBOARD_ROOT}/scripts`.

 ### Security controls

-As a safeguard we added a command to the Dockerfile that deletes all files in `/workspace/code` that contain the string `import carla`.
+As a safeguard we added a command to the Dockerfile that deletes all files in `${TEAM_CODE_ROOT}` that contain the string `import carla`.
 The usage of the carla API is forbidden in the Leaderboard 2.0 and could lead to disqualification.

 ### Submitting the image